-A trip to Ichetucknee Springs State Park will find many a visitor surprised at the sheer amount of wildlife and diversity that there is to be found here.
-It is not difficult to believe that it is a crown jewel of the Florida Park Service, not only because of it's fantastic tubing and river access, but also because of the pristine habitats and classification as one of the 15 largest spring groups in the state.
+Many visitors at Ichetucknee Springs State Park are surprised by the sheer amount of wildlife and diversity that is to be found here.
+It is easy to believe that the park is a crown jewel of the Florida Park Service, not only because of its fantastic tubing and river access, but also because of the pristine habitats and classification as one of the 15 largest spring groups in the state.

-A walk along one of the many park trails will take you on a journey through 15 distinct natural communities - from flatwoods to hammock, sandhills to sinkholes, upland hardwoods, streams and caves.
-Keep an eye out for the different species of trees and shrubs found in the park, including tall longleaf pines, spiky saw palmetto, gallberry, live oak, turkey oak, pignut hickory, magnolia, sweetgum and colorful maples along the shaded Trestle Point Trail, as well as the more water-loving cypress, swamp tupelo, cabbage palm, ferns and sawgrass along the ½ mile floodplain forest Blue Hole Trail.
+A walk along a trail takes you on a journey through 15 distinct natural communities - from flatwoods to hammock, sandhills to sinkholes, upland hardwoods, streams and caves.
+Keep an eye out for the different species of trees and shrubs found in the park, including tall longleaf pines, spiky saw palmetto, gallberry, live oak, turkey oak, pignut hickory, magnolia, sweetgum and colorful maples along the shaded Trestle Point Trail.
+Look for the more water-loving cypress, swamp tupelo, cabbage palm, ferns and sawgrass along the half-mile floodplain forest Blue Hole Trail.

 You might be lucky enough to see some wildlife, including several imperiled species in the unique sandhill habitat found along the Pine Ridge Trail.
 A sudden movement will give away a gopher tortoise scratching in the ground.

 The alarmingly large flash of gray and black that is the Sherman’s fox squirrel, the more secretive short-tailed and eastern indigo snakes, and the piercing cries of an American kestrel may all also be observed.